firebase/functions-samples/fulltext-search-firestore/README.md

 /notes
     /note-123456
         text: "This is my first note...",
-        author: "FIREBASE_USER_ID"
+        owner: "FIREBASE_USER_ID"
     /note-123457
         text: "This is my second note entry...",
-        author: "FIREBASE_USER_ID"
+        owner: "FIREBASE_USER_ID"
         tags: ["some_category"]
 ```

-Whenever a new note is created or modified a Function sends the content to be indexed to the Algolia instance.
+Whenever a new note is created or modified a Function sends the content to be indexed.

-To securely search notes, a user is issued a [Secured API Key](https://www.algolia.com/doc/guides/security/api-keys/#secured-api-keys) from Algolia which
-limits which documents they can search through.

 ## Setting up the sample